shinchu/Python-for-Glyphs/README.md

 **Atom:** Since I don’t use Atom, I depend on other people’s pull requests.
 Hence, the Atom snippets are usually out of date.
 If you want up-to-date snippets for Atom, feel free to contribute to this repository on a regular basis.

+**Vim/NeoVim:** Ported from TextMate snipptes for [neosnippet.vim](https://github.com/Shougo/neosnippet.vim).
+May also work in [vim-snipmate](https://github.com/garbas/vim-snipmate) with some tweak (haven't tested).
+Since the parsing script is rather ad-hoc, critical errors may exist.
+Any contribution is welcome.

 ### Snippets

 * `gspy⇥` Basic structure of a Glyphs script that iterates through selected layers.